Aditya130805/MonopolyDeal/README.md

 - Check responsiveness of all components, overlays, pages, and animations
 - Add an animation when loading the game page after clicking "Start Game"
 - Improve link sharing og:image preview
-- Display rent amount in JustSayNoModal; display selectedSet for DealBreaker in JustSayNoModal; display selectedProperty for SlyDeal in JustSayNoModal; display selectedUserProperty and selectedOpponentProperty for ForcedDeal in JustSayNoModal - so users know exactly if they want to play just say no or not

 #### Bug Fixes: